Humberto Ramos

-Humberto Ramos (born 27 November 1970) is a Mexican comic book penciller, best known for his work on American comic books such as Impulse, Runaways, The Spectacular Spider-Man, The Amazing Spider-Man (serving as the co-creator of Cindy Moon / Silk) and his creator-owned series Crimson.
+Humberto Ramos (born 27 November 1970) is a Mexican comic book artist.
+He is best known for his work on American comic books such as Impulse, Runaways,The Amazing Spider-Man, The Spectacular Spider-Man, and his creator-owned series Crimson.

 Career

 Humberto Ramos began his career in 1989 at Kaboom Cómics.
 He was later hired by DC Comics as the regular penciller for their Flash spin-off Impulse, which launched in March 1995.
 Written by Mark Waid, the superhero/teen comedy series focused on young speedster Bart Allen, the grandson of the second Flash, Barry Allen, and his struggles with growing up in Manchester, Alabama.

 In 1998, Ramos co-founded the imprint Cliffhanger with comic book artists Joe Madureira and J. Scott Campbell.
 They created the imprint, housed by Jim Lee's Image Comics division Wildstorm, to publish their creator-owned comic books outside the mainstream superhero genre.
 Both Campbell and Madureira had already built large fanbases with their previous work on Gen^{13} and Uncanny X-Men respectively, and were two of the most popular comic book artists at the time.
 Ramos, on the other hand, was not as popular and his inclusion on the imprint was perceived as second choice, after fan-favorite Michael Turner declined because he was still under contract at Top Cow.
 Ramos' first Cliffhanger title Crimson ran for 24 issues and two one-shots, with poor success.
 It was followed by the fantasy/mystery series Out There, months later.
 Ramos also began illustrating the covers of Peter Parker: Spider-Man with issue #30 and—beginning with May 2002's Peter Parker: Spider-Man #44—additionally did the interior artwork on the four-issue story arc "A Death in the Family" (later collected as Spider-Man: Return of the Goblin; ISBN 0-7851-1019-4), written by Paul Jenkins.